Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Downtown Brooklyn

 Named after the inspiring poet, Walt Whitman Park is a peaceful area where families can relax and also have fun.
-Spend those summer sunny days at the park scooting and strolling along their paved walkways.
+Spend those sunny summer days at the park scooting and strolling along their paved walkways.
 Children can play at the water fountain while parents keep watch at the benches.

 J.J.
 Byrne Playground